genner-lab/meta-fish-lib/README.md

 This reference library has several unique features that make it useful to the wider DNA barcoding and DNA metabarcoding communities:

 * Flexible - the library is not limited to any particular metabarcode locus or primer set.
 I have included the most popular ones (Table 1), but new ones can be added as required.
-* Exhaustive - seaching by gene name can often miss critical results due to poorly annotated records, but using hidden Markov models it is simple to extract the homologous DNA fragments from large dumps of sequence data.
+* Exhaustive - seaching by single gene names can often miss critical results due to poorly annotated records, but using hidden Markov models it is simple to extract the homologous DNA fragments from large dumps of sequence data.
-* Comprehensive - searching by species names can exclude potential hits because of changes in taxonomy, but here we search for all available species synonyms, and then subsequently validate those names to provide a taxonomically up-to-date reference library.
+* Comprehensive - searching by species names can exclude potential hits because of changes in taxonomy, but here we search for all species synonyms, and then subsequently validate those names to provide a taxonomically up-to-date reference library.
 * Quality - sequences on GenBank are frequently annotated with incorrect species names, but we employ a 'spreadsheet of shame' where dubious quality sequences are automatically excluded, and phylogenetic quality control steps are used to screen each new version.
 * Dynamic - it's easy to update to each new GenBank release (see code below).
 * Quick - runs overnight, including quality control steps.